 Men tend to lose their hair in a common pattern, starting with a receding front hairline and a loss of hair on the crown of the scalp (also called the vertex).
 Because this hair loss pattern is predictable, many men who choose to intervene on their hair loss have many options.

 How Do Women Lose Their Hair?

 While not as common as male pattern baldness, about 25% of women will experience some level of hair loss over the course of their lives.
 Although genetic factors are still the primary determiner of whether a woman will lose her hair, things like pregnancy, chronic illness and stress can accelerate this process.
 Instead of losing hair from the front hairline as men do, women typically experience a loss in hair density throughout the scalp.
 This happens naturally as women age, but premature hair loss is not uncommon.

 Regardless of your gender or lifestyle, hair loss can be an anxiety-inducing experience.
 While there are many ways to lose hair, there are relatively few ways to keep it from falling out or to replace the hair you might have already lost.
-The good news is that nearly every option available to men is also available to women, and the treatments you find at Starks, for example, are applicable across the entire spectrum of genders.
+The good news is that nearly every hair restoration option available to men is also available to women, and the treatments you find at Starks, for example our Hair Transplant services, are applicable across the entire spectrum of genders.
 Hair loss is a problem for everyone.

 Thanks for viewing this post.
 Starks currently provides age management solutions in clinics located in France, Greece, and Italy.
 Please click below to read this article in one of these languages.